Espagnac-Sainte-Eulalie PrioryEspagnac-Sainte-Eulalie Priory

 and its fountain-lavatory

-At the foot of the cliffs, the village of Corn charms us with its unobtrusiveness.
-A resurgent stream emerges as if by magic from a cave, feeds a washhouse and winds through the village with a delightful murmur.
+Nestling at the foot of the cliffs, the village of Corn is a delightfully discreet place.
+At the heart of the village is a resurgence of water, which has magically emerged from a cave to feed a washhouse and run through the village with a delightful murmur.
 Above these crystal-clear waters, we look up to see the first high cliffs.
 A totally soothing moment in nature.
-We stroll through the wisteria-lined lanes.
-Below, under the bridge with its flowery banks, wooden tables invite us to take a picnic break among the trees.
-On either side, the castles of Goudou and Roquefort remind us of the seigniorial conflicts of the Middle Ages.
+We wander through the narrow streets lined with wisteria.
+Below, under the bridge with its flower-bedecked banks, wooden tables invite you to take a picnic break among the trees.
+On either side of the river, the castles of Goudou and Roquefort remind us of the seigniorial conflicts of the Middle Ages.

 Espagnac-Sainte-Eulalie